Adoption Considerations for Pregnant Individuals

 2. Closed Adoption: In a closed adoption, there’s no contact between the birth parent and the adoptive family after the adoption process is finalized.
 This option offers privacy and a clean break, allowing both parties to move forward with their lives separately.
 While it may provide closure for some birth parents, it can also lead to unanswered questions over time.

 3. Semi-Open Adoption: A semi-open adoption falls between open and closed adoptions.
-It allows for some communication, typically mediated through an adoption agency or lawyer.
+It allows for some communication, typically mediated through an adoption agency.
 This type of adoption provides a level of interaction while still maintaining boundaries that both the birth parent and adoptive family feel comfortable with.

 Each type of adoption has its own benefits and challenges, and it’s crucial to choose the one that feels right for you and your baby.